Criminal Justice (CJ)

 Prerequisite(s): CJ 201 or consent of instructor.

-Description: An intensive study of police organization and administration.
-Topics included are: the history of police organization; the political environment of law enforcement agencies; the police function in other societies and cultures; and a survey of management functions.
+Description: Examines police organization and administration, covering the history of law enforcement structures, the political environment of agencies, the role of law enforcement in different societies, and key management functions.

 For class offerings for a specific term, refer to the Schedule of Classes